| The

 when the group knows how to make all three animals and the child

-who is "it" can pick any animal to catch the players
+who is "it" can choose any animal to catch the players

-to name two animals!
-They should point at one child and call
+to name two animals by pointing at one child and call

-"elephant" and then turn quickly around and points
+"elephant" and then turn quickly around and point

 at another child and call a different animal such as "rabbit."